rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

 Loop Publisher
 ~~~~~~~~~~~~~~~~~~~~~~

-You can create Loop publisher by using ROS2_CREATE_LOOP_PUBLISHER_WITH_QOS macro.
+You can create a loop publisher by using the ROS2_CREATE_LOOP_PUBLISHER_WITH_QOS macro.
-This macro will create publisher and add it to node.
+This macro creates a publisher and adds it to the node,
-Then it will call AROS2PublisherNode::UpdateMessage method periodically.
+and then it periodically calls the AROS2PublisherNode::UpdateMessage method.

 .. code-block:: C++